karthikeyanVK/AzureContainerInstanceScheduler/Readme.md

 ```

 Once you click on Insert a record will be created in the table and then your ACI will be automatically triggered and will run on schedule.

+Local Development Testing

+Rename the local.dev.settings.json to local.settings.json
+Build the application.
+Add the details about the ACI in table storage
+Run and test the application.